sourcecodegirl/HangmanProject/README.md

 ## How To Install
 This game requires the console to play.

+### Download Files
+On this page, click on the '**Code**' button and copy the link.
+In Terminal or Command Line, locate the directory you want to download the files into and enter: **git clone PASTE-URL-HERE**

 ## How To Play
 A word is chosen randomly from a word bank and displayed with an underscore '**_**' representing each letter of the word.